 Fiesta Quesadillas (sodium modified)

-A new twist on an old UGA SNAP-Ed favorite!
-This version amps up the flavor and reduces the sodium by 60% making it a nutritious meal that the whole family will love.
+A new twist on a UGA SNAP-Ed favorite!
+This version amps up the flavor with our Zesty Sauce and reduces sodium by 60% making it a nutritious meal that the whole family will love.

 Makes 4 servings, 2 quesadillas each

 - 1 cup plain, nonfat yogurt